Thank you for your message. We will contact you shortly.

 The YMs are largely in their 20s and are just beginning to exert their influence.
 YMs have more recently attended college and are looking for their first job, or are upgrading to a second job.
 In the earlier stages of their careers, they are likely to be attracted to areas with strong job prospects, particularly in tech.
 With only 15% of first time home buyers under the age of 30, we assume YMs will generate demand for rented apartments for at least another seven to ten years.

 Higher education and health care often have strong ties to the tech sector, which is particularly evident in places like Raleigh and Austin.
-While Charleston is known as ‘Silicon Harbor’, the city’s health care sector has added the most jobs in recent months and is projected to be the top source of near-term job gains.
+While Charleston is known as ‘Silicon Harbor’, the city’s health care sector is projected to be the top source of near-term job gains.

 Charlotte’s competitive advantage in the banking industry is creating growth opportunities for financial technology.
-Disney is the largest employer in Orlando, and consistently ranks as a top ten desirable employers among millennials.
+Disney is the largest employer in Orlando, and consistently ranks as a top ten desirable employer among millennials.
 Corporate headquarters drive growth in locales such as Austin and Atlanta.
-Austin is home to Whole Foods, Minneapolis to Target and Atlanta to Coca-Cola, UPS, Delta and Home Depot.
+Austin is home to Whole Foods; Minneapolis to Target; and Atlanta to Coca-Cola, UPS, Delta and Home Depot.
 While these identified tech hubs have attractive growth prospects, one must consider the various industries beyond tech that are driving each millennial magnet’s growth story.

 Millennials are the ‘rentership generation’

-Millennials tend to earn the U.S. median household income or less, making them a ‘Rentership Generation’ (Fig. 6).
-As shown in Figure 1, relative to other age cohorts, a higher percentage of those ages 25 to 34 earn between $45,000 and $75,000 annually which should drive demand for apartments.
+Millennials tend to earn the U.S. median household income or less, making them 23 – 40 rentership generation (Figure 6).
+As shown in figure 1, relative to other age cohorts, a higher percentage of those aged 25 to 34 earn between $45,000 and $75,000 annually which should drive demand for apartments.

 While 40% of millennials earn college degrees, many are early in their careers or are employed in fields with more modest salaries.
 Korn Ferry analyzed salaries of 310,000 entry-level positions from nearly 1,000 organizations across the U.S. Based on the analysis, 2018 U.S. college graduates made on average $50,390 per annum.
 While tech employment will continue to be a major demand driver, the majority of recent college graduates earned traditional bachelor’s degrees.
 The National Center for Education Statistics report the following top earned college degrees for 2016 graduates: